 These accounts are nothing new, they were signed into law in 2003 and became available in 2004.
 However, until the past few years, these accounts really hadn’t gained widespread traction due to the requirement that they be accompanied by a High Deductible Healthcare Plan (HDHP).
 This is probably the biggest downside to this type of account.
-For 2018, High Deductible Healthcare Plans are defined as those with deductibles exceeding $1,350 for individuals and $2,700 for families (these limits rise to $1,400 for individuals and $2,800 for families for 2020).
+For 2019, High Deductible Healthcare Plans are defined as those with deductibles exceeding $1,350 for individuals and $2,700 for families (these limits rise to $1,400 for individuals and $2,800 for families for 2020).

 With changes to the health insurance industry ushered in by the Affordable Care Act of 2010, the landscape for employer sponsored health insurance (where about ½ of Americans get their coverage) has shifted toward HDHPs for their employees.
 Many companies have eliminated HMO and PPO plans for their employees in favor of the lower cost HDHPs.
 This trend is likely to continue with excise taxes on high-end health care plans coming in 2022.

 So, what is a Health Savings Account, and how does it benefit me?

 An HSA is an account designed to contribute and grow money that can be used to pay healthcare expenses.

 For 2019, the HSA allows a maximum contribution from all sources up to $7,000 for a family ($3,500 for an individual – increases to $3,550 for 2020, family limit for 2020 increases to $7,100) with an additional $1,000 allowable catch-up contribution for those over the age of 55.
 Some employers even help fund the HSA on behalf of an employee, kicking in $1,000 or more, which also goes toward the maximum contribution limits.